RottenFruits/Analyticker/README.md

 - under construction

 ## todo
+- pystan
+- tesorflow
+- pytorch
-- shiny server
+- chainer
-- jupyter
+- keras

 and more